technyon/nuki_hub/README.md

 - User: Pick a username to enable HTTP authentication for the Web Configuration, Set to "#" to disable authentication.
 - Password/Retype password: Pick a password to enable HTTP authentication for the Web Configuration.
 - HTTP Authentication type: Select from Basic, Digest or Form based authentication.
 Digest authentication is more secure than Basic or Form based authentication, especially over unencrypted (HTTP) connections.
 Form based authentication works best with password managers.
 Note: Firefox seems to have issues with basic authentication.
 - Bypass authentication for reverse proxy with IP: IP for which authentication is bypassed.
-Use in conjunction with a reverse proxy server with seperate authentication.
+Use in conjunction with a reverse proxy server with separate authentication.
-- Duo Push authentication enabled: Enable to use Duo Push Multi Factor Authentication (MFA)
+- Duo Push authentication enabled: Enable to use Duo Push Multi Factor Authentication (MFA).
+See [Duo Push authentication](/DUOAUTH.md) for instructions on how to setup Duo Push authentication.
 - Require Duo Push authentication for all sensitive Nuki Hub operations (changing/exporting settings): Enable to require Duo Push approval on all sensitive operations.
+- Bypass Duo Push authentication by pressing the BOOT button during login: Enable to allow bypassing Duo Push authentication by pressing the BOOT button on the ESP during login.
+Note that this does not work on all ESP's (nor do all ESP's have a boot button to begin with).
+Test before relying on this function.
+- Bypass Duo Push authentication by pulling GPIO High: Set to a GPIO pin to allow bypassing Duo Push authentication by pulling the GPIO high during login.
+- Bypass Duo Push authentication by pulling GPIO Low: Set to a GPIO pin to allow bypassing Duo Push authentication by pulling the GPIO low during login.
 - Duo API hostname: Set to the Duo API hostname
 - Duo integration key: Set to the Duo integration key
 - Duo secret key: Set to the Duo secret key
-- Duo user: Set to the Duo user key
+- Duo user: Set to the Duo user that you want to receive the push notification
 - Session validity (in seconds): Session validity to use with form authentication when the "Remember me" checkbox is disabled, default 3600 seconds.
 - Session validity remember (in hours): Session validity to use with form authentication when the "Remember me" checkbox is enabled, default 720 hours.
 - Duo Session validity (in seconds): Session validity to use with Duo authentication when the "Remember me" checkbox is disabled, default 3600 seconds.